onefact/handbook.onefact.org/pages/bike.md

 [Official Five Boro Bike Tour Map, PDF](https://www.bike.nyc/wp-content/uploads/2023/04/2023.04.13_FBBT-Route-Map.pdf)

 [Map with starting locations for the ride, PDF](https://www.bike.nyc/wp-content/uploads/2023/04/2023.04.13_FBBT-Start-Map.pdf)

+## During the ride

+It is the United States' biggest bike ride and therefore dangerous, so here are things to keep in mind during the ride:

+* Leave your front and rear lights on at all times.
+* Practice defensive biking -- be predictable, no sharp turns, yell and vigorously signal with your hands, head, and body before turning, stopping slowing down, or doing anything that might be perceived as surprising or unpredictable.
+* Stay on the right side.
+We will stay together using GPS on the right side.

 ### 📸 Payless Health LinkNYC Stations